Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Survey_Paper/2019-08-06-Recent_Trends_in_Deep_Learning_Based_Natural_Language_Processing.md

 ---

-This is a brief summary of paper for me to study it and organize the material, [Recent Trends in Deep Learning Based Natural Language Processing.
-Young et al. arXiv 2018](https://arxiv.org/abs/1708.02709).
+This is a brief summary of paper for me to study it and organize the material, [Recent Trends in Deep Learning Based Natural Language Processing (Young et al., arXiv 2018)](https://arxiv.org/abs/1708.02709).

 {% include MathJax.html %}